About Us

 Computers

-We have nine computers available for patron use.
+We have six computers available for patron use.
 WiFi is always available!
-Children under the age of 18 must have a permission slip signed before they are allowed to use computers.
 Patrons are allowed 1 hour time slots for computer use; however, if no one is waiting, their usage time may be extended.
 Black and white printouts are 15 cents per page, and color printouts are 25 cents.

 Fax Machine